hanifahnurulislami/-Module-6-Assignment-Fashion-MNIST-Classification/README.md

     keras3::install_keras()
     ```
 3. Open the `Module 6 Assignment.R` file in RStudio.
-4. In RStudio, click the **"Source"** button (usually in the top-right corner of the script editor) to run the entire code from the start.
+4. In RStudio, click the **"Source"** button to run the entire code from the start.

 ### Expected Output